BLU Race Logistics Bible

 Pathfinder Ranch really is a super cool place to hangout.
 Runners love arriving early and exploring the ranch.
 You can check out all the animals, spend time canoeing around the lake, enjoy the archery range and hike around the ranch and surrounding mountains.

-- Nightly Outdoor Movies: We play outdoor movies throughout the night adjacent to the aid station.
+We play outdoor movies throughout the night adjacent to the aid station.
 The first movie of each evening will be kid friendly, meaning not rated R. Late night movies are generally old school comedies rated R. Obviously free to all.

-- Outdoor Fire with S’mores: We will have a fire and s’mores under the ramada by the bunkhouse cabins at least a couple of nights.
+We will have a fire and s’mores under the ramada by the bunkhouse cabins at least a couple of nights.
 We will do this each night for an hour, or so.
 Probably around 8:00 PM.
 Pathfinder is required to get clearance from the local fire dept each day, so it’s obviously subject to what the fire dept says.

 Safety Removal from the Race

 If a race director feels your health or well-being is at risk, we have the right to remove you from the race and have you rest/recover until we feel you are OK to continue.
 For those who don’t know us, we are VERY well known for our ability to push runners beyond their perceived limits and keep them going when they really want to quit.
-We’ve directed nearly 25 multi-day races and we’ve only stopped a runner 4 times (they ended-up in the hospital each time).
+We’ve directed over 25 multi-day races and we’ve only stopped a runner 4 times (they ended-up in the hospital each time).
 REMEMBER, you “ebb and flow” during an ultra.
 Most likely you will want to quit many times during the race.
 These dark moments are short lived and quickly pass.
-The beauty of a short loop ultra is you have runners all around you who will help you through dark times.
+The beauty of a short loop ultra is you have runners all around you who will help you through the dark times.

 Flashlights & Headlamps